 Keeping your home clean is a never-ending chore.
 It can feel long and tedious sometimes because there’s always something else to be done.
-If you have a disability or suffer from chronic pain, here are eight cleaning hacks to ease any limitations you may face from your household chores!
+If you have a disability or suffer from chronic pain, it can be especially tough and even impossible in some instances to clean your home without potentially causing yourself some pain.
+With this in mind, we’ve decided to put together eight cleaning hacks to ease any limitations you may face from your household chores.

 Some vacuums are very heavy, which means pushing them around your home can be exhausting work.
 A light-weight vacuum is easy-to-use and to carry throughout the house, making one of the most manual chores much easier to manage.
 If possible, store a vacuum on each floor of your home to avoid dragging a vacuum up and down stairs!